1 night Okonjima | 4 nights Etosha | 2 nights Damaraland | 2 nights Swakopmund | 2 nights Sossusvlei | 1 night Windhoek

 Best of all though was the freedom as travelers to drive through the beautiful countryside and see the changing landscapes and meet with the people.
 Best way to explore Namibia by far.
 Thank you for the really good advice and the detailed planning you did for us.
 The trip went really smoothly and we knew where to go and what to do, but did not rush anything.

 Tour Consultant's OverviewSally and Jack had heard great things about Namibia and had about 10 to 12 days for their trip.
 They were keen on visiting a few areas, but wanted to do this tour at their own pace, so I recommended a self drive around Namibia.
 Part of the charm of this wonderful country is the landscapes and views and on a self drive trip, you can stop at your leisure and enjoy this.
 They were keen to include a few days in Etosha, as they had heard the game viewing was great...... which it is!
 After a few emails about the tour, they were ready to book their trip, which also included Damaraland, Swakopmund, Sossusvlei and ending with a night in the Capital city of Windhoek.

 Depart early with your packed picnic breakfast and drive into the Etosha Game Reserve for the day.
-Gates open at 6 a.m. so be there early and spend the entire day driving in the reserve.
+Gates open early so aim to get there as early as you can and spend the entire day driving in the reserve.
 Stop to avoid the midday heat at the Halaali Camp and have lunch and a bit of a rest.
-Back into the vehicle and leave the reserve via the Main gate by 6 p.m.
-Head back to Mokuti Safari Lodge for your evening at leisure.
+Then get back into the vehicles, leave the reserve via the main gate and head back to Mokuti Safari Lodge for your evening at leisure.